 INTRODUCTION

 The coastal zone of Bangladesh is geomorphologically and hydrologically dominated by the Ganges Brahmaputra Meghna (GBM) river system and the Bay of Bengal (Baky et al., 2019).
 The coastal zone covers an area of 47,201 km2, 32% of the country, being the landmass of 19 districts (Hasan, 2018).
 Around 35 million people, representing 29% of the population, live in the coastal zone (Rahman et al., 2020).
 Depending on geographic features, the coastal zone consists of three parts: the eastern zone, the central zone, and the western zone (Ahamed et al., 2020).
 The western region, known as the Ganges tidal plain, comprises the semi-active delta and is crisscrossed by numerous channels and creeks.
 The central region is the most active and continuous process of accretion and erosion.
-Meghna river estuary lies here in this zone.
+Meghna River estuary lies in this zone.
 The eastern region is covered by hilly areas that are more stable (Ahamed et al., 2020).
 The people living in the coastal area have been facing vulnerabilities, such as the threat of cyclones and storm surges, land erosion, floods, and salinity intrusion (Nath et al., 2020; Roy et al., 2021).
 The increasing level of salinity intrusion, incursion of seawater into coastal soils, frequent floods, and cyclones are threats to the coastal ecosystem (Gopalakrishnan et al., 2019).
 The sea level rise due to global climate change makes the area more vulnerable.
 This situation is very alarming for natural resource management as well as for future generations.
 In this situation, poultry species have been shown to provide an effective contribution (Uddin et al., 2013).
 Therefore, the role of family poultry in poverty alleviation, food security, and the promotion of gender equality in developing countries is significant (Das et al., 2008).
 Bangladesh Livestock Research Institute (BLRI) has undertaken a planned and systematic indigenous chicken selection and breeding program since 1992 and has improved the productivity of three different indigenous chicken varieties (e.g., ND, HI, and NN).
-The productivity of the said genotypes increased remarkably over the generations through selective breeding at on-station in comparison to existing indigenous chicken varieties (Shahjahan, 2021; Faruque et al., 2015; Monira et al., 2019).
+The productivity of the said genotypes increased remarkably over the generations through selective breeding at the on-station in comparison to existing indigenous chicken varieties (Shahjahan, 2021; Faruque et al., 2015; Monira et al., 2019).
 Bhuiyan et al. (2005) reported the performances of indigenous chickens, viz., 45-50 eggs per year with an average egg weight of 35-39 g, age at first egg 175 days, and body weight at 12th week of age 315 g.
 On the other hand, the annual egg production of BLRI developed ND, HI and NN increased up to 150-160, 130-140, and 175-190, respectively, and the average body weights were 1074, 1279, and 1041 g, respectively, at the age of 16 weeks; the age at sexual maturity decreased to 154 days from 168 days; and the egg weight increased by 2-3 g under standard feeding and management conditions (Faruque et al., 2015).
 Therefore, these genotypes are called improved varieties.
 To get better performance from the genetically improved varieties in terms of their productivity, there is a need for some extra feeding, care, and management in scavenging conditions(Sapkota et al., 2020).
 Poultry farming, particularly with indigenous chicken, plays a crucial role in Bangladesh's economy and the livelihoods of rural communities (Das et al., 2008).
 Indigenous chickens are well-adapted to the local environment and contribute significantly to household income and nutrition (Das et al., 2008).
 For the adaptation of BLRI developed indigenous chicken, the study aimed to examine socioeconomic status, existing rearing practices, women's participation and income determinants of indigenous chicken rearing in the Bagerhat district of Bangladesh.

 METHODOLOGY